Table of Contents

 These empanadas freeze well—simply reheat in the oven or air fryer for the best texture.

-Store leftover empanadas in an airtight container in the refrigerator for up to 3 days.
-To reheat, bake them at 350°F (175°C) for 10 minutes or air-fry at 375°F (190°C) for 5 minutes to retain their crispiness.
+Store them in an airtight container in the refrigerator for up to 3 days.
+Reheat in the oven or air fryer to maintain crispiness.